On this page

 Urban&Civic, partnered with the Wellcome Trust, has been announced as the private sector development partner who will join Basingstoke and Deane Borough Council and Hampshire County Council to deliver their ambitious plans for an exemplar development of new homes on the northern part of Manydown in Basingstoke.

-Following the selection of the successful bidder, work will now move forward to finalising contracts with Urban&Civic to join the councils in a joint venture partnership to deliver the exciting vision for Manydown, embracing Garden Town principles.
+Following the selection of the successful bidder, work is now focused on finalising contracts with Urban&Civic to allow the master developer to join with the councils in a unique joint venture partnership to deliver the exciting vision for Manydown, embracing Garden Town principles.

 Urban&Civic, as the UK's leading master developer, has over 25 years' experience of turning strategic sites into vibrant new communities.
 Urban&Civic recognises the importance of delivering quality and placemaking from the outset with early investment in infrastructure and amenities that make a difference, such as community facilities, bicycle lanes, roads, parks and schools.
 It actively supports local small and medium-sized house builders, as well as building homes itself, and ensures that jobs and skills are created through the investment made.
 Urban&Civic's successful developments include the highly-regarded Alconbury Weald, creating 5,000 new homes on a former Cambridgeshire cold war airfield, and Houlton in Rugby, a new community of 6,200 homes.